Four Films That Perfectly Capture the Essence of Alfred Hitchcock

 Hitchcock

 Alfred Hitchcock is a cinematic icon.
 His work was so influential on the thriller genre that cinephiles have coined the term ‘Hitchcockian’ to describe his signature style.
 Very few directors have made that kind of impact.
-And it’s because of that impact that we are still celebrating the late creator’s work years after his passing.
+And it’s because of that impact that we still celebrate the late creator’s work years after his passing.

-Moreover, he was skilled at making effective use of a single locale, as he did in the majority of Dial M for Murder and the entirety of Rope.
-Lastly, Hitchcockian can also refer to the use of everyday fears and anxieties (like heights) leveraged to pull the audience into the narrative, making them feel more like a participant than a spectator.
+Hitchcock was especially skilled at making effective use of a single locale, as he did in the majority of Dial M for Murder and the entirety of Rope.
+His output was also known to use everyday fears and anxieties (like heights) to pull the audience into the narrative, making them feel more like a participant than a spectator.
+Films that apply such tropes earn the right to be called Hitchcockian.
+Without further ado, behold four films that capture the essence of Hitchcock.

 Body Double